 King Island

 Most visitors choose to hire a car and navigate their way around the island, which is located about 80 kilometres north-west of mainland Tasmania, and is 64 kilometres long and 24 kilometres wide.
-There are a few bitumen roads but the majority of the driving by those seeking to explore will be along dirt tracks.

 While these days, there are a couple of top-notch golf courses and some luxury accommodation options (as well as campsites), King Island is – at heart – a tough and rugged place with a tough and rugged history.
 The first permanent European settlers arrived on the island in the mid-19th century and gradually brought in cattle and sheep, but it was the endless succession of shipwrecks that made King Island famous.